arkency/posts/posts/2020-04-27-rails-event-store-1-dot-0-the-past-present-and-future.md

 companies and software houses in their ventures.
 The API is stable and with each release we worry not to break other projects that use Rails Event Store as a dependency.

 This does not mean we now stop introducing changes.
-We will implemnent new things, also the ones that will change the public API.
+We will implement new things, also the ones that will change the public API.
 We will be following the SemVer versioning guidelines and preparing comprehensive changelogs — business as usual.